Bhimgouda/test/challenge-3.md

 Write a mutating **endpoint invokable ResetNum!** which will reset the persistent state variable **num** to **0**.

-**Note:** This endpoint will affect the state of the logic/blockchain.
-Hence it is a mutating/write endpoint.

 ### Task 2

 Write a non-mutating **endpoint invokable GetNumPlusTwo**.
 This function will return **num + 2** without updating the state variable num.

-**Note:** This endpoint will not affect the state of the logic/blockchain.
-Hence it is a non-mutating/read-only endpoint

 ## Tests